Random Assignment of Indivisible Goods under Constraints: Introduction

 \subsection{Related work}

-Random assignment problems under partition matroids constraints are studied as multi-type resource allocation problems~\cite{MT2015,MX2016,WSG+2020,GSW+2021}.
-Compared to our study, these studies assume that ordinal preferences of agents over bundles are available.
+Random assignment problems under partition matroid constraints are studied under the name of multi-type resource allocation problem~\cite{MT2015,MX2016,WSG+2020,GSW+2021}.
+Different from our setting, these studies deal with a case where the preferences of agents are defined over bundles.

-Although we deal with constraints on the agent side, constraints on the item side have also been studied~\cite{FSZ2018,BCKM2013}. \citet{FSZ2018} provided an extension of the probabilistic serial mechanism that outputs an sd-efficient and sd-envy-free assignment if the set of feasible integral vectors of items forms an integral polymatroid.
-Their proof heavily depends on the (generalized) Birkhoff--von Neumann theorem: every fractional assignment can be expressed as a probability distribution over deterministic assignments.
+The above-mentioned works and the present work deal with constraints on the agent side.
+There are also studies on random assignment with constraints on the item side ~\cite{FSZ2018,BCKM2013}.
+Fujishige et al.~\cite{FSZ2018} provided an extension of the PS mechanism that outputs an sd-efficient and sd-envy-free assignment if the set of feasible integral vectors of items forms an integral polymatroid.
+Their proof heavily depends on the (generalized) Birkhoff--von Neumann theorem.
 Note that the theorem also holds for our problem if the constraints are matroids.
-This yields an expectation that the probabilistic serial mechanism produces an sd-efficient and sd-envy-free assignment for the constraints are matroids, but it is not the case, as we will show in Theorem~\ref{thm:3-mat-id-het}.
+This leads us to expect that the PS mechanism produces an sd-efficient and sd-envy-free assignment when the constraints are matroids, but this is not the case, as we will show in Theorem~\ref{thm:3-mat-id-het}.

-Assignment (or matching) problems under constraints have recently been the subject of active research.
-Examples of real-world applications in which constraints must be considered include refugee resettlement \citep{delacretaz2016refugee}, college admissions with budget constraints \citep{abizada2016stability}, school choice with bullying \citep{kasuya2016anti}, and day-care allocation \citep{okumura2019school}. \citet{ASS2020} provided a generalization of the probabilistic serial that satisfies desirable properties while satisfying the constraint with a small error.
+For the cardinal case, Cole and Tao~\cite{CT2021} proved that there always exists a Pareto-efficient and envy-free lottery assignment.
+Their framework is so general that any partition-based utility functions (including additive utility functions with any constraints) can be handled.
+Their proof is based on fixed-point arguments and does not imply polynomial-time algorithms.
+Kawase and Sumita~\cite{KawaseSumita2020, KS2024} studied the computational complexity of finding a max-min fair lottery assignment under envy-free constraint in a cardinal setting.